We're here to help you.

 - We will not sell you anything via Social Media

 What we expect from you

-- Please don't get personal with members of the team on Social Media- we are all here to try and help you.
+- Please don't get personal with members of our team - we are all here to try and help you.
 We will always be courteous and respectful and we expect to be treated in the same way